pradella/react-localify/README.md

 };
 ```

-5. Localize texts when they are strings or plain texts in your code using the `locl` function:
+5. Sometimes, during development, you might use plain text directly in your components, such as error messages or placeholder texts.
+Localize texts when they are strings or plain texts in your code using the `locl` function:

 ```jsx
 <input placeholder={locl('Enter your name')} />